 Cusco, sometimes spelled Cuzco, Qosqo (in Quechua) or Qusqu (in Aymara).
 This city is located on the Southeastern part of Peru.
 The region is mostly mountainous forming part of the longest mountain range in the world, the Andes Mountains.
 It´s located at very high altitudes, expect Cusco to literally take your breath away.
 Cusco is known for many things, most importantly its rich Inca Empire history, culture and architecture.
-Because it’s surrounded by mountains, it’s a hiking conglomerate, with hikes that are suitable for both beginners and the most hiker.
-Cusco is home to world famous hikes like Inca Trail to Machu Picchu, the Choquequirao trek and Salkantay trek among many others.
+Because it’s surrounded by mountains, it’s a hiking conglomerate, with hikes that are suitable for both beginners and the most avid hiker.
+Cusco is home to world famous hikes like the Inca Trail to Machu Picchu, the Choquequirao trek and the Salkantay trek among many others.
 It’s also a breath away from the massive Amazon Rainforest, which covers over 2 thirds of the entire country of Peru.
 A great way to connect with nature and experience a diverse selection of wildlife.
-It´s a gastronomy capital in its own right, with fusion and neo-Andean cooking, prepared using modern techniques.
-Even though, they are surrounded by mountains, they have a thriving agricultural sector located in the Sacred Valley.
+It´s a gastronomy capital in its own right, with fusion and neo Andean cooking, prepared using modern techniques.
+Eventhough, the region is surrounded by mountains, it does however have a thriving agricultural sector located in the Sacred Valley.
 Food here is usually made from fresh organic local ingredients with a mix of international ingredients.

 THE BEST THINGS TO DO IN CUSCO

 1.- LOOK DOWN ON THE PLAZA DE ARMAS

 The beating heart of Cusco, from first to last light there is never a dull moment in Plaza de Armas.